cyberbotics/competition-template/ORGANIZER.md

 ### Sharing the benchmark

-To share the benchmark you can use the webots.cloud link which allows people to try the benchmark online or you can use directly the repository link.
+You can share the webots.cloud link which allows people to try the benchmark online and see the leaderboard or directly the repository link to get the registration instructions.
+A link to the repository will be also present on the webots.cloud site.